ngocnb/betamind-coding-test-php/README.md

 1. Home page will show the list of articles.
 2. Click the "Create new Article" link to create a new article.
 Need to be logged in to access this feature.
 3. Click on the article to view the article detail
+4. Click "Load more" to load more articles.
+Default pagination is 10 articles per page.
+5. Articles are sorted by the latest id descending.

 #### Create new article